anasofiapaixao/angular-schema-form-uibdatepicker/README.md

 # angular-schema-form-uibdatepicker
-A basic date and time picker for Angular Schema form
+A basic date and time picker for Angular Schema Form

+TODO installation and usage documentation